JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **The Lemon shark grows about 24,000 new teeth a year.
-A new set of teeth grow approximately every 14 days**.
+And here is a just a random fact -  **Octopus and squid are thought to be the most intelligent of all invertebrates**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)